Fun Facts about the When I'm the President images

 The Portrait Monument of Lucretia Mott, Elizabeth Cady Stanton and Susan B. Anthony, is located in the U.S. Capitol Rotunda as a reminder of the women’s suffrage movement.
 Originally, the monument was designed by Adelaide Johnson to include the entire bodies of the suffragists.
 However, due to budget constraints, only the heads were completed, hidden away for years in the Capitol Crypt until 1921, when they were finally unveiled and placed on a pedestal.
 Elizabeth Cady Stanton (1815–1902) was President of the National Woman Suffrage Association from 1865 to 1893, and she authored the women’s bill of rights, which she eloquently presented at the Seneca Falls, New York convention in 1848.

-Who was Ruth Baden Ginsberg?
+Who was Ruth Bader Ginsburg?
 (Page 11)

 Fondly known as RBG, she is an iconic American law figure and a women’s rights trailblazer.
 She fought tirelessly for gender equality and women’s rights as a lawyer and Supreme Court Justice.
 In 1993, President Bill Clinton appointed her to the United States Supreme Court, becoming the second woman to serve on the nation’s highest court.